 Executive Chairman of the Board

 Jeremy founded Brightcove in early 2004 with a vision for the transformation of television with the Internet.
-As Chairman & CEO of Brightcove, Jeremy leads the company's technology, marketing and business development strategy.
+As Executive Chairman, Jeremy leads the company's technology, marketing and business development strategy.
 Prior to founding Brightcove, Jeremy worked as a technologist and entrepreneur-in-residence for Cambridge, MA-based venture capital firm General Catalyst, where he worked on companies and investments in broadband media, mobile content, e-commerce software and digital identity.
 Before General Catalyst, Jeremy was Chief Technology Officer of Macromedia, where he helped define and launch the Macromedia MX platform for Rich Internet Applications, helping to evolve Macromedia Flash into a dominant platform for rich media applications on the Internet.
 Jeremy joined Macromedia with its merger with Allaire Corporation, where Jeremy was a co-founder and Chief Technology Officer.
 Founded in 1995, Allaire Corporation was a pioneer in using the web as an application platform, and its industry leading and award winning products power millions of websites, online services and business applications on the Internet.

 Andrew W. Feinberg